kura-labs-org/Database_ASGNT/README.md

      </h1>
 </html>

-2. Create a Mongo deployment yaml file.
-Below shows the contents that was in the Mongo deployment yaml file:
+2. A Mongo deployment yaml file will be created with the following content in the yaml file:
 ```
 ---
 apiVersion: apps/v1